Purchasing Credit Card Policy:

-To obtain a purchasing card, complete the Credit Card Request Form and return it to the Office of Financial and Administration located on the second floor of Hamilton hall.
+To obtain a purchasing card, complete the Credit Card Application. and return it to the Office of Financial and Administration located on the second floor of Hamilton hall.

 Centenary College of Louisiana (“Company”) has entered into an agreement with Capital One (“Bank”) that provides qualified employees with a Purchasing Card to purchase low cost materials and services.
 Using the Purchasing Card benefits the Company and Cardholder through: